Third Battle of Panipat: Afghan defeat at Kunjpura

-With both sides poised for battle, maneuvering followed, with skirmishes between the two armies fought around Karnal and Kunjpura.
+With both sides poised for battle, manoeuvring followed, with skirmishes between the two armies fought around Karnal and Kunjpura.
 Abdus Samad Khan, the faujdar of Sirhind, had come to Kunjpura, on the banks of the Yamuna river 60 miles to the north of Delhi with a force of more than ten thousand and supplies for the Afghan force.
 Kunjpura was stormed by the Marathas who was running short of supplies.
 Aided by the musketeers under Ibrahim Gardi, the Marathas achieved a rather easy victory at Kunjpura against an army of around 15,000 Afghans posted there.
-Some of Abdali's best generals like Najabat Khan were killed.Abdus Samad Khan the faujdar of Sirhind was also killed during the battle.Qutab shah who was responsible for beheading Dattaji Shinde at the battle of Barari ghat was executed by the Marathas after their capture of Kunjpura.Ahmad Shah was encamped on the left bank of the Yamuna River, which was swollen by rains, and was powerless to aid the garrison.
+Some of Abdali's best generals like Najabat Khan were killed.
+Abdus Samad Khan, the faujdar of Sirhind, was also killed during the battle.
+Mian Qutb Shah, who was responsible for beheading Dattaji Shinde at the Battle of Barari Ghat was executed by the Marathas after their capture of Kunjpura.
+Ahmad Shah was encamped on the left bank of the Yamuna River, which was swollen by rains, and was powerless to aid the garrison.
 The whole Afghan garrison was killed or enslaved.
 The massacre of the Kunjpura garrison, within sight of the Durrani camp, exasperated Abdali to such an extent that he ordered crossing of the river at all costs.